fleetdm/fleet/docs/REST API/rest-api.md

 ### Upload script

-Uploads a script, making it available to run on hosts assigned to the specified team (or no team).
+Uploads a script making it available to run on hosts assigned to the specified team (or no team).

 `POST /api/v1/fleet/scripts`